Limit Theorems for Fr\'echet Mean Sets: Proofs of the Main Probabilistic Results

-Observe that all of the results so far have been obtained by applying the continuity of some set-valued map to a sequence of random measures which was known to satisfy some nice limit theorem.
-Interestingly, nothing about this approach relies on the fact that we are primarily interested in almost sure convergence nor that we are primarily interested in the case of of i.i.d. samples.
-Thus, the tools developed in Section~\ref{sec:topology} are broadly applicable to many problems.
-As an illustration of this point, we prove two results with a different flavor than the rest of our main results.
-For the sake of simplicity, we focus just on Fr\'echet $p$-means.
+In this subsection we exploit the true power of the tools developed in Section~\ref{sec:topology}, which is that they can be applied to more general settings in which one wants to ``descend'' limit theorems in a space of measures to limit theorems for restricted Fr\'echet means.
+In particular, there is nothing constraining us to the case of i.i.d. samples nor to the case of strong laws of large numbers.
+As an illustration of this point, we easily prove two results with a different flavor than the rest of our main results.
+For the sake of simplicity, we focus just on unrestricted Fr\'echet $p$-means.